-The administration reserves the right to make the final decision in regards to appropriate and inappropriate dress.
+The administration reserves the right to make the final decision regarding appropriate and inappropriate dress.
 The dress code is designed to maintain a safe and productive learning environment, and students are responsible for adhering to these policies at all times while on school premises.
-Parents are asked to assist to ensure that students are making appropriate choices regarding school attire.
+Parents are asked to help ensure that students make appropriate choices regarding school attire.

-Shirts and tops should ensure the midriff, waist area, underarms, undergarments and/or chest should not be exposed.
-The sleeves/straps of all shirts should be at least three fingers wide. (*To prevent exposed midriffs, be sure that the bottom hem of the shirt always meets the top hem of the pants even when sitting or when arms are raised.)
+The midriff, waist area, underarms, undergarments and/or cleavage should not be exposed.
+The sleeves/straps of all shirts should be at least three fingers wide on both shoulders.
+The bottom hem of the shirt must meet the top hem of the pants at all times, whether seated or standing in any position.
+This includes open-back tops.

-Hats/bandanas may be worn as head coverings in the building.
-However, teachers have the discretion to require students to remove the item during class.
+Hats may be worn in the building.
+However, teachers have the discretion to require students to remove hats/bandanas during class.
 Failure to comply with teacher directives will result in disciplinary action.

 Sunglasses should not be worn in the building.
-Items are subject to be confiscated for failure to comply with the school policy
+Items are subject to confiscation for failure to comply with the school policy.

 Shoes must be worn at all times.